dylan-lang/deft/documentation/source/index.rst

     Workspace directory is /home/you/dylan/workspaces/hello-world/.
     Updated 1 file in /home/you/dylan/workspaces/hello-world/registry/.

 Note that we didn't specify a version for "base64", so the latest version is downloaded.
 Usually it's a good idea to specify a particular version, like "base64\@0.1".
-Take a look at "registry/<your-platform>/base64" to see where it was installed.
+Take a look at "registry/<your-platform>/base64" to see where the package was installed.

 We also haven't actually changed the hello-world code to use base64.
 That is left as an exercise.
 (Modify :file:`library.dylan` and run ``deft build -a`` again.)